msneddon/nfsim/trunk/NFsim/README.txt

 NFsim is released under the GNU General Public License.
 See LICENSE.txt for more details about redistribution restrictions.
+The svn repository is hosted at google code at: https://nfsim.googlecode.com/svn

 For help with running NFsim, see the user manual, NFsim_manual_[version].pdf, and open the example model "simple_system.bngl".